home-assistant/companion.home-assistant/docs/notifications/actionable.md

 id: "actionable-notifications"
 ---

 Actionable notifications are a unique type of notification as they allow the user to add buttons to the notification which can then send an [event](https://www.home-assistant.io/docs/configuration/events/) to Home Assistant once clicked.
 This event can then be used in an automation allowing you to perform a wide variety of actions.
-These notifications can be sent to either iOS or Android but they do have some differences. iOS allows you to attach up to four actions while Android only allows you to attach up to three actions per notification.
+These notifications can be sent to either iOS or Android.

 Some useful examples of actionable notifications: